randriu/synthesis/README.md

 python3 dynasty/dynasty.py --project tacas21-benchmark/herman2_smaller --properties none.properties --optimality 0.optimal hybrid
 ```

-You can see that the optimal value is 35.6 steps and that the summary also contains the parameter assignment for this optimal member.
+You can see that the optimal value is 35.6 (expected) steps and that the summary also contains the parameter assignment for this optimal member.
 If we enlarge this family to its original size:

 ```
 M0LFAIR;0;1;2;3;4